jpmml/r2pmml/README.md

 # Features #

-This library is a thin wrapper around the JPMML-R command-line application.
+This library is a thin R wrapper around the [JPMML-R](https://github.com/jpmml/jpmml-r#features) library.

-For a list of supported model and transformation types, please refer to [JPMML-R features](https://github.com/jpmml/jpmml-r#features).

 # Prerequisites #

 * Java 1.8 or newer.
 The Java executable must be available on system path.
+* R 3.3, 4.0 or newer.

 # Installation #